Seb-GRAF/tailwind-helper/README.md

 > You have a figma design and want to know what the Tailwind class of a 26px font size is?

-> > Simply use the Font size helper and then copy and paste the class into your html element.
+Simply use the Font size helper and then copy and paste the class into your html element.

 ## Current helpers

 ### Text

-- Font size helper
+- Font size
+- Font weight
+- Letter spacing

 ## Upcoming helpers

 ### Text

-- Font weight
-- Letter spacing
 - Line height

 ### Colors